 - Helps in the development and maintenance of bones and teeth

-- Helps to maintain immune function
+- Helps to maintain proper muscle function

 - Helps the body’s ability to metabolize carbohydrates, fats and proteins

 Magnesium is a mineral used by every organ in the body, especially the heart, muscles, and kidneys.
 According to a 2012 Canadian Community Health Survey (CCHS), approximately 30% of males and 35% of females ages 19 to 30 are deficient in magnesium.
 Magnesium insufficiency has been implicated in a wide range of health challenges.
 Most magnesium supplements use only a single source of magnesium, which can easily overwhelm a single pathway of absorption.
 Reacted Magnesium takes advantage of unique pathways of absorption by providing magnesium as di-magnesium malate, magnesium bisglycinate, magnesium citrate and magnesium glycinate for enhanced absorption, improved utilization and gastrointestinal comfort.
 Some individuals taking other forms of magnesium supplements experience GI side effects, including gas, bloating, diarrhea, constipation or a combination of these symptoms.
 The forms of magnesium used in Reacted Magnesium preserve GI comfort while maximizing absorption and restoring magnesium levels in the body.

 Adults: Take 2 capsules 1 time per day.